 May I bring a pet to campus?

-- No, pets are not allowed in any residential community, unless a student with disabilities has a service animal or has applied for and been permitted to bring an Emotional Support Animal by the Student Accessibility Resource Center six weeks prior to arriving on campus.
+- No, pets are not allowed in any residential community with the exception of students who have been approved for a service animal or have applied for and been permitted to bring an Emotional Support Animal by the Student Accessibility Resource Center.

 Where do I get my mail, and how do I find out my campus address?